-In Overlapping computation and data transfers, the memory copy and kernel execution occur sequentially.
+In Asynchronous and Overlapping Transfers with Computation, the memory copy and kernel execution occur sequentially.
 On devices that are capable of concurrent copy and compute, it is possible to overlap kernel execution on the device with data transfers between the host and the device.
 Whether a device has this capability is indicated by the asyncEngineCount field of the cudaDeviceProp structure (or listed in the output of the deviceQuery CUDA Sample).
 On devices that have this capability, the overlap once again requires pinned host memory, and, in addition, the data transfer and kernel must use different, non-default streams (streams with non-zero stream IDs).
 Non-default streams are required for this overlap because memory copy, memory set functions, and kernel calls that use the default stream begin only after all preceding calls on the device (in any stream) have completed, and no operation on the device (in any stream) commences until they are finished.

-Concurrent copy and execute illustrates the basic technique.
+Asynchronous and Overlapping Transfers with Computation illustrates the basic technique.